swsnr/systemd-journal-logger.rs/README.md

 - [rust-systemd](https://github.com/jmesmon/rust-systemd) provides a [logger implementation][1] based on the `libsystemd` C library.
 - [slog-journald](https://github.com/slog-rs/journald) provides an [slog] logger for the systemd journal, also based on the `libsystemd` C library.
+- [tracing-journald](https://github.com/tokio-rs/tracing/tree/master/tracing-journald) provides a tracing backend for the systemd journal, in a pure Rust implementation.

 Both loggers use mostly the same fields and priorities as this implementation.